Anchal2206/smart_eye/README.md

 1. **User triggers the camera** (either manually or via motion sensor).
 2. `image_extraction.py` captures and saves the image.
-3. `ai_integration.py` sends the image to a cloud-hosted LLM (e.g., Gemini or GPT-4V) and receives a descriptive caption.
+3. `ai_integration.py` sends the image to a cloud-hosted LLM (i.e., Gemini-1.5-pro) and receives a descriptive caption.
-4. `speach.py` converts the caption to speech using TTS (e.g., gTTS).
+4. `speach.py` converts the caption to speech using TTS (i.e., pyttsx3).
 5. `PROTO1.ino` on Arduino receives command via serial and plays audio output.
 6. Complete feedback loop ensures modularity and reusability of each block.